-The Stream Debris Removal program works with 103 local sponsors to remove debris that is blocking stream flow and potentially contributing to flooding of adjacent and/or upstream cropland and communities.
-In 2021, local sponsors have completed nearly 632 miles of debris removal and stream repair.
-These same local sponsors are currently contracted to complete another 1,190 miles of debris removal and streambank restoration activities to further protect ag land, forest land and communities.
-The newly authorized Streamflow Rehabilitation Assistance Program will accelerate work to restore streamflow and drainage across the state.
+The Stream Debris Removal program works with local sponsors to remove debris that is blocking stream flow and potentially contributing to flooding of adjacent and/or upstream cropland and communities.
+In 2022, local sponsors have completed nearly 4088 miles of debris removal and stream repair.
+Working with local contractors, debris removal and streambank restoration activities continue to further protect ag land, forest land and communities.